 I was very honored to speak at Kaneko for the Letter Arts Alliance.
 Sign painting as tradition, is passed down from master to apprentice.
 It’s something that resonates deeply with me, I spoke here on my approach to work and on the process in which sign painting and graffiti play a role.with so many talented people, Sharon Davis from Arbor Street Studios did a great job putting this together, speaking and pooling the talents of one of my mentors Rick Dolphens from Dolphens Design and Sign and PinStripe Legend Jim Curran.
-Josh France from the Omaha Motion Post put a great video of the experience check it out!
+The Omaha Motion Post put a great video of the experience check it out!

 A restaurateur, I’ve done work with in the past, asked me to create a bear head in a geometric style for a project.
 He wasn’t sure of anything other than he wanted this bear.
 I start out drawing the idea out here over coffee at one of my favorite places.
 With the concept locked in, and his blessing I started fabrication.
 Originally brazing the steel bear, but after realizing the time/budget restrictions I opted to wire weld.